FraLotito/neat-control/README.md

 # Self-solving control problems with NEAT
-This is a brief tutorial to solve some classical control problems from the OpenAI Gym toolkit using the NEAT algorithm.
+This is a brief tutorial to solve some classical control problems from OpenAI Gym using NEAT.

 ## Background